Serengeti National Park

 The Central Serengeti has a series of natural rocky shelters that protect ancient paintings depicting people, animals, symbols and Maasai rituals painted with red ochre, black or white kaolin-based paint.

-Ndutu is part of the southeastern Serengeti and northwestern side of the Ngorongoro Conservations Area ecosystem.
-Ndutu is very famous for the calving season between Januarys to March.
 Ndutu is also known for having all six species of big cats year round: lion, serval, cheetah, African wildcat, leopard and caracal.
 Just 18 km from Olduvai Gorge, Ndutu is the location where Mary Leakey located the oldest complete human skeleton on the Ndutu age it is stated 3 million years.

-The Ngong rock is a white rock made of a geologically completely different material than its surroundings and is speculated to originate from a comet piece that broke off and fell down.
 Located on one of the Serengeti’s Kopjes, it is the world’s oldest musical instrument, which produces long-distance travelling sounds when struck with a rock.
 The Maasai have used the Ngong rock since ancient times to communicate with each other, and the many indentations show how early man communicated and created music with each other.

 Area Activities

-• Wildlife viewing including tracking The Great Migration
+- Wildlife viewing including tracking The Great Migration.

-• Walking safaris and night game drives in the North & Western Corridor
+- Walking safaris and night game drives in the North & Western Corridor.

-• In the Western region, Lake Victoria invites exploration and fishing
+- In the Western region, Lake Victoria invites exploration and fishing.

-• Rhino tracking Safari
+- Rhino tracking safaris.

 When to visit

-• The Serengeti is inviting to visitors all year long.
+The Serengeti is inviting to visitors all year long.
 Even during its short rainy season (November-December) and long rainy season (March-May), it provides the opportunity to see spectacular views of the “Big Five” and the annual Great Migration.
-Throughout the year, visitors will enjoy vast majestic scenic landscapes.

 What to see

-• Great Wildebeests Migration throughout the year
+- Great Wildebeests Migration throughout the year.

-• Serengeti home to the biggest prides of lions in Africa
+- Serengeti home to the biggest prides of lions in Africa.

-• The “Big Five” and other stunning wildlife including giraffes, gazelle, jackal, hare, dik-dik, mongoose, warthog, hedgehog, cheetah, waterbuck, hartebeest, ostrich amongst others More than 400 species of birds
+- The “Big Five” and other stunning wildlife including giraffes, gazelle, jackal, hare, dik-dik, mongoose, warthog, hedgehog, cheetah, waterbuck, hartebeest, ostrich amongst others More than 400 species of birds.

-• Great number of hippos
+- Great number of hippos.

-• Giant crocodiles in the Grumeti and Mara Rivers
+- Giant crocodiles in the Grumeti and Mara Rivers.

 HOW TO GET THERE